The Odyssey Institute for Advanced and International Studies: Arts

 Odyssey offers several art programs including Art, Photography, Dance, Orchestra, Band, Choir, Theater, Show Choir (known at Odyssey as "Company"), and formerly Creative Writing.
 Odyssey's "Will Power" Shakespeare Theatre group has traveled to Europe on numerous occasions to perform in London.

 Athletics

-Odyssey requires that all of their athletes meet consistent grade and attendance requirements to ensure that any Odyssey Scholar is truly balanced in all of their endeavors.
+Odyssey requires that all of their athletes meet consistent grade and attendance requirements.
 Odyssey plays in the 3A Division and has been a part of the Arizona Interscholastic Association since 2015 and hosts 19 sports.
 The Minotaurs have a fierce rivalry with Paradise Honors High School in football.

-The Institute has claimed three state championships in separate sports; Genesis Higuera, Girl's Wrestling 132lb State Champion (2020), Joshua Landers, Men's 400m State Champion (2021), Robotics State Champion Team (2018).
-As well as a national championship in Mascot with Caleb Fine and Talon Bonini (2019).
+FBLA

+Odyssey is one of many schools that offer FBLA (Future Business Leaders of America) as a club to all scholars.
+FBLA has chapters in high schools and middle schools across the country and offers a variety of programs and resources for students to develop their leadership, communication, and business skills.
+For Odyssey, this has meant years of running concessions for events the school puts on, funding upgrades to the schools infrastructure and providing lunch and snacks during lunch hour* (Prices ranging from 1 to 2 USD).
+They hold elections each year to revamp who will lead the club and their meetings they hold every Wednesday.
+Overall, FBLA is an plays an integral role to the life line of Odyssey, the treasury of the school.